-End of Year Summary 2016/17
+End of Year Summary 2018/19

-To find out more information have a look at our full work programme.
 This includes what topics we will be looking at, what specific issues we will be considering and who we will be hearing from.
 Please bear in mind that the programme is continually updated, and so dates and agenda items may change from those listed in the programme.

 If there's an issue you want to contribute to, let us know.
 You can either send a written contribution to email@example.com or you can attend a meeting and ask the Chair if you can speak.
-You can also suggest a topic for us to look into by filling in our 'suggestions form.'
+You can also suggest a topic for us to look into by filling in our suggestions form.

-If you want to speak to somebody about contributing to the committee, please call our scrutiny support officer on 0161 234 3071 or e mail firstname.lastname@example.org.
+If you want to speak to somebody about contributing to the committee, please call our scrutiny support officer on 0161 234 4997 or e mail firstname.lastname@example.org.

 The Role of the Committee

 "As members of the Children and Young People Scrutiny Committee, we challenge the Council and other public services to make sure that they give young people in Manchester every chance to live happy, fulfilling and successful lives.
-We have discussions with these organisations and use our experience of representing children and parents in our wards to recommend to them how they can ensure their services meet your needs.

 Our areas of interest include education, looked after children, social care for children, provision for under 5's, disabled children, special educational needs and activities and facilities for young people.